 “Leave him, he’d rather die than have YOUR G&%£!@ lips anywhere near him”

 I saw my mam’s hurt and confused face as she stood and took my hand.
 We walked away silently, no one came to apologise for those words.
 No one seemed to think they were wrong.
 My mam did not explain the words to me, we went and sat in silence on a step as we watched ambulances come and take the man and his wife away.
-The man was a M.P.
+The man was an MP.
 I do not know how old I was exactly.
 But I will tell you two things.
 This was not the 50’s or 60’s and I am visually Caucasian.

 In 2018, I became the first Ethnic Gypsy to be appointed as CEO of any Gypsy and Traveller organisation in Yorkshire, if we exclude the organisations started by the communities themselves.
 It is quite possible I was the first nationally.